Ha (Juvenile song): Music video

+The music video was directed by Marc Klasfeld, in what Juvenile describes as Klasfeld's "first big video".
+It was shot in the Magnolia Projects over the course of three days.
+The video's contents include a series of vignettes that have been described as portraying "the raw simplicity and the unapologetic honesty" of life in the Magnolia Projects, interspersed with footage of Juvenile performing the song.
+Paul A. Thompson of Pitchfork lists several specific examples of scenes from the video:

+The rest of Magnolia pops to life, either in eerily real tracking shots or in static frames that might as well be portraits.
+Kids jump on cast-off mattresses.
+Women in church clothes pose soberly—so do EMTs, with arms crossed in front of their ambulance.
+Magnolians get chased and cuffed and clutched by their fathers.
+There are roller skaters and pickup basketball games.
+A man on crutches hobbles down a street lit only by that ambulance’s siren lights; a boy feeds a piece of deli meat to a dog; money is counted and blurs until the bills are indistinguishable.

+In a 2016 interview, Juvenile stated that the neighborhood's drug dealers all paused their business during the video shoot in order to avoid interfering with it.

 Remixes

 "When Jay-Z called – "I wanna get on the remix to 'Ha'" – I knew I'd arrived.
 That was unheard of at the time.
-That catapulted Cash Money even further, when that song hit the airwaves, people were like, damn, Jay-Z is on that song and he’s doing the 'Ha' thing."
+That catapulted Cash Money even further, when that song hit the airwaves, people were like, damn, Jay-Z is on that song and he's doing the 'Ha' thing."

 — The song's producer Mannie Fresh on Jay-Z's guest appearance on the "Ha" remix.

 Two remixes were recorded and also included on 400 Degreez.
 The first had a different beat and lyrics, and featured Juvenile's fellow Hot Boys members B.G., Lil Wayne, and Turk.
-The second had the same beat but different lyrics and featured a new verse from New York rapper Jay-Z. The second remix was not planned until Jay Z himself personally contacted Baby and requested to be included on the remix.
-Jay-Z was the only guest on the album not signed to Cash Money Records.
-Rapper 50 Cent samples the song's lyrics on the song "Paper Chaser".
+The second had the same beat but different lyrics and featured a new verse from New York rapper Jay-Z. The second remix originated when Jay-Z, interested in "Ha", contacted Baby for a copy of the beat and recorded a verse without Juvenile's knowledge.
+The collaboration was particularly notable as East Coast rappers had previously shown minimal interest in Southern hip-hop; thus, Jay-Z's decision to remix "Ha" has come to be viewed by Billboard as "a key inflection point in the relationship between Southern and East Coast rap".